Hosting and bandwidth provided by MacAce.net.

 General AirDrop Supported Macs

-Asterisks note that Apple further disclaims that the "white" MacBook (Late 2008) -- which more precisely is the MB402LL/B configuration of the MacBook "Core 2 Duo" 2.1 13-Inch (Penryn) -- and the "17-Inch Late 2008" MacBook Pro -- which Apple more commonly refers to as the "Early 2008" MacBook Pro models -- do not support AirDrop.
+Asterisks note that Apple further disclaims that the "white" MacBook (Late 2008) -- which more precisely is the MB402LL/B configuration of the MacBook "Core 2 Duo" 2.1 13-Inch (Penryn) -- and the "17-Inch Late 2008" MacBook Pro -- which Apple commonly refered to as the "Early 2008" MacBook Pro models -- do not support AirDrop.

-Apple has more recently dubbed these MacBook Pro models the "Early 2008 and Late 2008" models to accommodate for minor standard RAM and hard drive configuration differences for the MacBook Pro "Core 2 Duo" 2.5 17-Inch (Early 2008) and MacBook Pro "Core 2 Duo" 2.6 17-Inch (Early 2008) made on October 14, 2008.
+Apple more recently dubbed these MacBook Pro models the "Early 2008 and Late 2008" models to accommodate for minor standard RAM and hard drive configuration differences for the MacBook Pro "Core 2 Duo" 2.5 17-Inch (Early 2008) and MacBook Pro "Core 2 Duo" 2.6 17-Inch (Early 2008) made on October 14, 2008.

 AirDrop "Hack" Option